by Karen Jones

-Top Picks : 5 Best Fabric Paint
+Top Picks : 5 Top Fabric Paint

-The lack of different colors that come in fabric paint sets can leave many underwhelmed and disappointed, especially if there is a particular color of fabric paint that you know would be very effective for what you want to create.
+The lack of different colors in fabric paint sets can leave many underwhelmed and disappointed, especially if there is a particular color of fabric paint that you know would be very effective for what you want to create.

 It is also easy to apply the colors in Arteza’s fabric paint set.
 Coming in small tubes that are easy to squeeze, you will not encounter nearly as many messes with Arteza’s set as you would with other fabric paint sets.

-Color variety is something that is always in high demand when it comes to fabric paint sets, and Magicfly’s “Puffy Paints” set certainly delivers when it comes to color variety.
+The color variety is something that is always in high demand when it comes to fabric paint sets, and Magicfly’s “Puffy Paints” set certainly delivers when it comes to color variety.

 Coming with 40 different colors, you will have no shortage of colors when using the Puffy Paints set.
 You will have every color that you need and will never find yourself without any given color.
-It is perfect for anybody who knows that they will be using all kinds of colors of paint for their projects.
+It is perfect for anybody who knows that they will be using all kinds of paint colors for their projects.

-Fortunately, Neon Nights’ fabric paint set has accomplished the goal of glowing in the dark as well as not fading like a lot of fabric paint that does glow in the dark.
-If you use it on fabric based surfaces, you will not need to worry about them fading from washing or ironing.
-Their glow in the dark properties will also be retained after washing or ironing.
+Fortunately, Neon Nights’ fabric paint set has accomplished the goal of glowing in the dark and not fading like a lot of fabric paint that does glow in the dark.
+So if you use it on fabric-based surfaces, you will not need to worry about them fading from washing or ironing.
+Their glow-in-the-dark properties will also be retained after washing or ironing.

-Another nice thing about Neon Nights’ fabric paint set is that its glow in the dark properties will retain on any surface no matter what even if they do fade a little bit.
+Another nice thing about Neon Nights’ fabric paint set is that its glow-in-the-dark properties will retain on any surface no matter what, even if they do fade a little bit.

-Only 8 different colors come in Neon Nights’ set.
-Unfortunately, this does limit you to only certain colors and you might struggle with finding the right colors for any of your glow in the dark projects.
+Only eight different colors come in Neon Nights’ set.
+Unfortunately, this does limit you to only specific colors, and you might struggle with finding the right colors for any of your glow-in-the-dark projects.